crispcbk/picasawebuploader/README.md

   + The PIL library for Python or BSD "sips" image processing program.
 	+ PIL is available on most UNIX like systems.
     + "sips" comes pre-installed on OSX.
-  + pyexiv2 module for writing correct EXIF data
+  + pyexiv2 module for writing correct EXIF data, or 'exiftool'

 Known Problems
 --------------